Initializing… System deviation:

 server ntp1.time.nl iburst key 1

-Various NTP packages are available for Unix/Linux/BSD etc, including NTP, NTPsec, Chrony and OpenNTPD (where the 'pool' directive is called servers with an 's').
-They usually have an ntp.conf file (also sometimes called ntpd.conf) for configuring the NTP server.
-See the example above, but consult the documentation for the relevant package as well, because there may be minor differences.
-For instance, Ubuntu works with timesyncd by default, which sometimes gets in the way when you want to use another NTP package as well.
-However, if you don't want another NTP package, adjusting timesyncd is straightforward.
-It essentially involves editing /etc/systemd/timesyncd.conf.
+Various NTP packages are available for Unix/Linux/BSD/etc., including NTP, NTPsec, Chrony and OpenNTPD (where the 'pool' directive is called servers, with an 's').
+They usually have an ntp.conf file (sometimes also called ntpd.conf) for configuring the NTP server.
+See the example above, but also consult the documentation for the relevant package, as there may be differences in the details.
+For instance, Ubuntu works with timesyncd by default, which can sometimes get in the way if you want to use a different NTP package.
+However, if you do not want a different NTP package, adjusting timesyncd is straightforward.
+In short, it comes down to editing /etc/systemd/timesyncd.conf.
 See man timesyncd.conf.
-Further information is easy to find on the internet.
-With OpenNTPD weight is used insted of prefer.
+There is plenty of information about all of this on the internet.
+Note that with OpenNTPD, weight is used instead of prefer.

 # Update ntpdate every Wednesday at 4 minutes past 11:00 am